 Ideas of Order — an editorially-driven, 92-page print magazine with a corresponding website — is the brand’s vehicle for this belief; one that deeply understands what their customers desire, outside of a closet installation.
 The name itself, Ideas of Order, is inspired by a Wallace Stevens book of poetry and positions the brand in its purest and most courageous form: a smart, celebratory embodiment of designing a better life—one rooted in calm, confidence, and joy that vibrantly showcases how personal surroundings become a place from which good emanates into the world.

 Redbird is proud to have been awarded two Pearl Awards for Ideas of Order by The Content Council: Best Magazine – Design, and Best Magazine – Overall.
+The magazine and its accompanying cross-platform content also won 2018 Project of the Year by the Content Marketing Institute.
+The awards are not only in recognition of the creative, but also of the 42x ROI the initiative brought to California Closets within three months of sending the issue to customers.

 When Redbird worked to reposition this well-loved publication, the cultural context was very different from today: yoga, as a practice, was at a tipping point.
 Suddenly, yoga studios that were once filled only with avid, lifelong devotees were increasingly attracting a bigger crowd.
 Yoga was losing its reputation as exclusive and earthy, and firmly taking hold in a more affluent, mainstream culture where fitness and life balance were valued.